EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Glomeromycote fungi are involved in mycoheterotrophy (Hynson & Bruns 2010; Imhof et al. 2013).

 Chemistry, Morphology, etc..
-Although roots of Burmanniaceae are often described as lacking root hairs (e.g. Maas-van der Kamer 1998), as might befit their close association with fungi, root hairs are shown in Burmannia (von Guttenberg 1968).
+Although roots of Burmanniaceae are often described as lacking root hairs (e.g. Maas-van der Kamer 1998), as might befit their close association with fungi, root hairs have been shown in Burmannia (von Guttenberg 1968).
 In echlorophyllous taxa vessels may be restricted to the roots, in others there are vessels in the leaves.

 Rübsamen (in Maas et al. 1986) emphasizes the great variety of nectaries in the family.
 In a floral diagram (Eichler 1874) the stigmas are shown as being commissural.